amitxv/PC-Tuning/docs/post-install.md

 ## Configure Control Panel

-It is not a bad idea to skim through both the legacy and immersive control panel to ensure nothing is misconfigured.
+It is not a bad idea to skim through both the legacy and immersive control panels to ensure nothing is misconfigured.

 ## Analyze Event Viewer

-This step is not required, but can help to justify unexplained performance issues.
+This step is not required but can help to justify unexplained performance issues.
 From a developer's perspective, we have certainly broken the operating system as we are running minimal services, debloated Windows and more.
 Code that naturally depends on something that is disabled or removed will throw errors or get stuck in an error loop.
-We can use event viewer to inspect whether everything is running as it should be.
+We can use an event viewer to inspect whether everything is running as it should be.
 This is the method I used to identify that the [Software Protection service was attempting to register a restart every 30s](/media/software-protection-error.png) as explained in the [Configure Services and Drivers](#configure-services-and-drivers) section (along with the solution).

 - The ``Services-Disable.bat`` script disables logging, so the start values for ``Wecsvc`` and ``EventLog`` must be changed to 3 and 2 respectively